cburdine/materials-ml-workshop/_sources/data_vis/data_handling.md

 # Data Handling and Visualization

 Now that we have learned about the Numpy and Scipy packages, let's take a look at some packages that can help us with visualizing and handling data.
-Although there are several Python packages that can assist with these tasks, we will focuse on the two most popular packages: _Pandas_ and _Matplotlib_.
+Although there are several Python packages that can assist with these tasks, we will focus on the two most popular packages: _Pandas_ and _Matplotlib_.
 Pandas (`pandas`) is a package that provides an interface for working with large heterogeneous datasets using array-like structures called DataFrames.
 Matplotlib (`matplotlib`) is the most popular data visualization tool in Python, with an interface inspired by the plotting functionality in MATLAB.
 In this section, we will discuss how to handle data with the `pandas` package, and discuss how to plot and visualize data with `matplotlib` in the next section.

 ## The Pandas Package